Set operators

 • Make sure that each query selects the same number of columns.

 • Make sure that the data type of each column is consistent across the rows from different sources.
-One of the examples in the Examples section below illustrates the potential problem and solution when data types do not match.
+One of the examples in the Use the UNION operator and cast mismatched data types section illustrates the potential problem and solution when data types don’t match.

 • In general, the “meanings”, as well as the data types, of the columns should match.
-The following will not produce the desired results:
+The following won’t produce the desired results:

 SELECT LastName, FirstName FROM employees